rebeccabilbro/rebeccabilbro.github.io/_posts/2017-3-7-colorizing-text-by-part-of-speech.md

     """
-    A part-of-speech tag visualizer colorizes text to enable the user to visualize the proportions of nouns, verbs, etc. and to use this information to make decisions about text normalization (e.g. stemming vs lemmatization) and
+    A part-of-speech tag visualizer colorizes text to enable the user to visualize the proportions of nouns, verbs, etc. and to use this information to make decisions about token tagging, text normalization (e.g. stemming vs lemmatization),
-    vectorization.
+    vectorization, and modeling.

     Parameters
     ----------